netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 **YAML file for deployment:** ***citrix-k8s-ingress-controller.yaml***

-## Citrix ADC CPX with inbuilt Ingress Controller
+## Citrix ADC CPX with inbuilt Citrix ingress controller

 In this deployment, you deploy Citrix ADC CPX with a builtin Citrix ingress controller agent that configures the Citrix ADC CPX.
 Citrix ADC CPX runs as pod and does North-South load balancing.

 **YAML file for deployment:** ***citrix-k8s-cpx-ingress.yaml***

-## Deploy Citrix ADC CPX with inbuilt Ingress Controller on Kubernetes
+## Deploy Citrix ADC CPX with inbuilt ingress controller on Kubernetes

-Perform the followings step to deploy Citrix ADC CPX inbuilt Ingress controller.
+Perform the following step to deploy a Citrix ADC CPX along with inbuilt Ingress controller.

-   1. Apply the following command to deploy the Citrix ADC CPX ingress controller.
+   1. Apply the following command to deploy a Citrix ADC CPX with inbuilt ingress controller.
       ```
           kubectl apply -f  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-cpx-ingress.yml
       ```

 ## Deploy Citrix ingress controller as a standalone pod

-Perform the following step to deploy the Citrix ingress controller as a stand alone pod.
+Perform the following steps to deploy the Citrix ingress controller as a stand alone pod.